Amazon managed policies for Amazon Batch - Amazon Batch

 Amazon managed policy: BatchServiceRolePolicy

 The BatchServiceRolePolicy managed IAM policy is used by the AWSServiceRoleForBatch service-linked role.
 This allows Amazon Batch to perform actions on your behalf.
 You can't attach this policy to your IAM entities.
-For more information, see Using service-linked roles for Amazon Batch.
+For more information, see Use service-linked roles for Amazon Batch.

 This policy allows Amazon Batch to complete the following actions on specific resources: